Competitive Auctions with Imperfect Predictions: Introduction

 For more complex constraints, we must deal with the robustness and the feasibility at the same time.
-In the limited-supply auction, we leverage a special property of the employed mechanism and show that the bid-independent combination of it and $OPT(\bhv)$ is always feasible.
 In the general downward-closed permutation environment, the feasibility constraint becomes very challenging.
-The difficulty we meet is that the downward-closed feasibility requirement is so general that we have no idea how to satisfy it if the mechanism $OPT(\bhv)$ and $M$ run simultaneously.
-So our idea is to incorporate a \emph{rejection mechanism} $\Mcal_{\emptyset}$ into bid-independent combination to separate $OPT(\bhv)$ and $M$.
+The difficulty we meet is that the downward-closed feasibility requirement is so general that we have no idea how to satisfy it if the mechanism $OPT(\bhv)$ and $\Mcal$ run simultaneously.
+So our idea is to incorporate a \emph{rejection mechanism} $\Mcal_{\emptyset}$ into bid-independent combination to separate $OPT(\bhv)$ and $\Mcal$.
 Here, the rejection mechanism means the mechanism that trivially rejects all bidders.
 Rigorously, we apply $OPT(\bhv)$ on bidder $i$ if $\bb_{-i}=\bhv_{-i}$; apply $\Mcal_{\emptyset}$ on bidder $i$ if there is exactly one wrong prediction in $\bhv_{-i}$; apply $\Mcal$ on bidder $i$ if there is at least two wrong predictions in $\bhv_{-i}$.
 We can show that it is the only possible case that mechanism $\Mcal_{\emptyset}$ and $OPT(\bhv)$ run simultaneously or mechanism $\Mcal_{\emptyset}$ and $\Mcal$ run simultaneously.
 On the other hand, $\Mcal_{\emptyset}$ can run concurrently with any mechanism in the downward-closed constraint.
 By inserting the mechanism $\Mcal_{\emptyset}$, we solve the feasibility issue.
 However, the bid-independent combination of these three mechanisms can only guarantee a robustness ratio when the total number of wrong predictions is at least $3$.
 So we are still left with the case that the number of wrong predictions is $1$ and $2$.
-In particular, the case of two wrong predictions is very tricky since changing two values can change the benchmarks entirely.
-This is in strong contrast with the single wrong prediction case.
-We spend the vast majority of \sect{downward-closed} dealing with this gap.
-We need to introduce new mechanisms and benchmarks to handle this.
-A proof sketch will be given at the beginning of the section.
+In the case of one wrong prediction, we can rely on the intuition that our chosen benchmark is not significantly affected by a single incorrect prediction.
+However, this intuition no longer holds when there are two wrong predictions, as altering two values can completely change the benchmarks.
+To address this situation, we employ the \emph{benchmark decomposition} technique proposed in \cite{chen2015competitive}.
+We decompose the benchmark into the sum of a new benchmark that remains robust even with two wrong predictions and a simple benchmark $2v_2$.
+While $2v_2$ is not resilient to two wrong predictions, it is simple enough so that we can design a specific mechanism to handle it.